rbontekoe/BAWJ/docs/src/chapter3.md

-# 3. Implementing the design
+# 3. Experimenting with Modules

 UNDER DEVELOPMENT!